Grokking Beyond the Euclidean Norm of Model Parameters: Learning Dynamics: Early and Later Bias

 Consider a binary mathematical operator $\circ$ on $\mathcal{S} = \mathbb{Z}/p\mathbb{Z}$ for some prime integer $p$.
 We want to predict $y^*(\x) = x_1 \circ x_2$ given $\x = (x_1, x_2) \in \mathcal{S}^2$.
 The dataset $\mathcal{D} = \{ (\x, y^*(\x)) \ | \ \x \in \mathcal{S}^2 \}$ is randomly partitioned into two disjoint and non-empty sets $\mathcal{D}_{\text{train}}$ and $\mathcal{D}_{\text{val}}$, the training and the validation dataset respectively.
 Let us consider as a model a multilayer perceptron (MLP) for which the logits are given by $\y(\x) = \b^{(2)} + \mat{W}^{(2)} \phi\left( \b^{(1)} + \mat{W}^{(1)} \left( \E_{\langle x_1 \rangle} \circ \E_{\langle x_2 \rangle} \right) \right)$, where $\langle x \rangle$ stands for the index of the token corresponding to $x \in \mathcal{S}$ and $\phi(z) = \max(z, 0)$ is the activation function. $\E \in \mathbb{R}^{p \times d_1}$ is the embedding matrix for all the symbols in $\mathcal{S}$.
 The learnable parameters are $\E$, $\mat{W}^{(1)} \in \mathbb{R}^{d_2 \times d_1}$, $\b^{(1)} \in \mathbb{R}^{d_2}$, $\mat{W}^{(2)} \in \mathbb{R}^{p \times d_2}$, and $\b^{(2)} \in \mathbb{R}^{p}$.
 We train this model on addition modulo $p=97$ with $r_{\text{train}} := |\mathcal{D}_{\text{train}}| / |\mathcal{D}|=40\%$.

-We can see in Figure~\ref{fig:mlp_algorithmic_dataset_scaling_beta_l1_l2_lnuc}~(\textit{top}) that $\ell_1$ and $\ell_*$ have the same effect on grokking as $\ell_2$.
+We can see in Figures~\ref{fig:mlp_algorithmic_dataset_scaling_beta_l1_l2_lnuc} and~\ref{fig:mlp_algorithmic_dataset_scaling_alpha_and_beta_nuc_small_plot} that $\ell_1$ and $\ell_*$ have the same effect on grokking as $\ell_2$.
 For all these regularization techniques, the smaller $\alpha\beta$ is, the longer the delay between memorization and generalization.
 Figure~\ref{fig:mlp_algorithmic_dataset_scaling_beta_l1_l2_lnuc}~(\textit{bottom}) also shows that in the absence of \textit{weight decay}, the $\ell_2$ norm of the model parameters is not monotonic after memorization, and even increases without harming generalization performance.